 And, the factors that come into this environment can be controlled and directed in a way the organization wants.
 They are:

 - Organizational Resources – From the organizational resources, the employees are the most important.
 They are directly involved in designing various plans and strategies and implementing them.
 The effectiveness of human resources greatly determines the effectiveness of organizational goals achievement.
 In addition to humans, other organizational resources include technology, capital, raw materials, and other tangible and intangible resources.

 - Organizational Structure – The organizational structure is the key to employee motivation and organizational success.
-It consists of the overall framework of the organization’s roles, rules, and hierarchy, authority-responsibility systems that affect the organizational objectives.
+It consists of the overall framework of the organization’s roles, rules, and hierarchy, as authority-responsibility systems that affect the organizational objectives.

 - Organizational Culture – Organizational culture includes the shared norms, beliefs, and values that guide the employee’s behavior in the organization.
 It helps to understand the new employees about the goals, objectives, and functions of the organization.

 - Organizational Goals and Policies – Every organization has a specific goal which is the desired outcome of that organization.
 As such every activity of the organization is conducted concerning the desired goals.
 Policies are the general guidelines for managerial decision-making.
 Such policies are developed by the top management.

 - Other Factors – The other internal environment factors include the trade union, communication systems, nature of products, size of the organization, informal organization, leadership style, control system, etc.

 The external environment of the business environment consists of those factors that are beyond the organizational scope.
 These factors can not be controlled by the organization.

 The external environment also consists of two types micro and macro which are great sources of opportunities and threats to the organization.
 They are: